Camera Controller Driver

 - Parameters:

-conv_cfg -- [in] Color conversion configuration, contains source and destination formats
+conv_cfg -- [in] Color conversion configuration, containing source and destination formats.

 - Returns: